-Fly fishing for carp on the Great Lakes, particularly Lake Michigan, is one of the most enjoyable experiences a freshwater fly angler can have.
+Fly fishing for carp on the Great Lakes, particularly Lake Michigan, can be one of the most enjoyable experiences a freshwater fly angler can have.
 We’ve all seen the photos and read the articles, but what is not mentioned in these articles is that fly fishing for carp on the Great Lakes is not a sure thing and can be very challenging on many different levels.
-After heading back to Lake Michigan to experience these amazing fish recently, I had many lessons solidified yet again about these fish and this fishery.
-Now, I have not dedicated my fishing time strictly to carp.
-I fish for dozens and dozens of fish species and love the variety of fly fishing.
-However, carp have been a part of my yearly fly fishing rhythm for over fifteen years, and carp in the right venue are as good as any fly fishing experience you can have.
-Here are some details about fishing for carp in general, but Great Lakes carp in particular, that have made all the difference in the world for me.
+You’ve got to pay your dues and put everything together to really take advantage of this fishery.
+This is a guide to fly fishing lake Michigan that you can apply to all of the Great Lakes when fly fishing for carp.

 Next, water temperature is hugely important for finding fish.
 Carp love warm water, as do Great Lakes smallmouth, relatively speaking.
 Shallow water warms faster, so fish may be in this shallow water if everything else is ten degrees colder, particularly if it is near deep water.
 As John Bartlett points out in our podcast together, the wind pushes the warmer water into different coves and bays.
 The water is noticeably warmer as you wade.
 You will hit small pockets of colder water that is being mixed with the warmer water.
 Follow the wind and warmer water because the carp will, too.
 Pay close attention to this because carp will be found in specific sections of bays and coves.
 Move until you find the warmest water, and that may be just around a point or just a few hundred yards away.
 Once you’ve found warm water, keep moving until you find the fish.